salylgw/gammath_spot/README.md

 # HOWTO install

 If you are not familiar with python then you can use prebuilt docker image.
-Please see the installation [video](https://youtu.be/ORe1pMv_o20).
+Please see the the instruction videos [here](https://youtube.com/playlist?list=PLck0jfgap9AT3Qd1mcNgr5KguIXrW9BD4).

 `pip install gammath-spot`